OctopusDeploy/blog/blog/2023-12/tis-a-few-weeks-before-xmas/index.md

 - SSW .NET Group
 - Cloud Native Summit

-A heartfelt thanks to anyone that stopped to talk to us or heard what we had to say.
-If you're a regular attendee of these events, we look forward to seeing you in-person again next year!
+A heartfelt thanks to anyone who stopped to talk to us or heard what we had to say.
+If you're a regular attendee of these events, we look forward to seeing you in person again next year!

 ## We launched our own event with SHIPPED23